 “Nooo…” he recoils, waving his hands in the air, smiling nervously at the idea, as if I’ve suggested the most inappropriate, unbelievable proposal.
 He goes back to looking through the window.

 “What are they doing there?” he shakes his head, stupefied.

 The magazine has rejected my article.

-I walk past some olive groves on the hills above the sea, old women in black headscarves, dungarees and thick socks stand on stepladders, whacking at the branches with sticks trying to knock the black bullets down.
+I walk past some olive groves on the hills above the sea.
+Old women in black headscarves, dungarees and thick socks stand on stepladders, whacking at the branches with sticks trying to knock the black bullets down.
 We wave greetings as I pass.
 They were probably great beauties once upon a time, back when they met their husbands, the farmers and owners of these little plots of olive trees.
-Now they look tired, and are bent with pain, and smell of animal droppings.
+Now the women look tired.
+They are bent with pain and spend their days smelling of animal droppings.

 I left the Lappas home with five kids.
 I seem to be returning with eight.

 We have been away, living in different parts of the country while Giristroula has been researching children’s playground games throughout Greece.
 We have returned to the chaos of the yellow villa just as the Lappas’ are having a baptism for a new addition to their family.